Why Are the Emirates (UAE) Supporting the RSF?

 Since the beginning of the war, April 15, 2023, the RSF mercenaries have more or less systematically displaced the populations from areas which they either want to sell for agroindustry or use for cattle ranches.

 This started with the Massacre of Geneina, June 06, 2023.
 During that Battle, 370 000 persons were displaced from that town and it’s surroundings.
 In October, RSF took Nyala and spread the war to Gezira, into the main irrigated agricultural area.
 Many thousand fled to the regional capital, Wad Madani, which was taken by RSF in December.
 In May 2024, during the Battle of Al Fasher, the Rapid Support Forces have razed settlements to the ground in an area of one and a half square kilometres within two weeks- through bombing, fire and ground troops."
 In June, RSF killed more than 200 persons in a massacre in a village of Gezira.
 Hundreds thousand fled.
-RSF is spreading footages of their atrocities on their channels, thus spreading fear and fostering displacment.
+RSF is spreading footages of their atrocities on their channels, thus spreading fear and fostering displacement.
 June 2024 not only witnessed the escalation of war in Omdourman, but also in the states of Sennar and Gedaref, which are also important agricultural areas.
 The attack on Sennar again led to mass displacement.
-Sudan’s warrying parties sysrtematically used starvation as a weapon.
+Sudan’s war parties systematically used starvation as a weapon.
 At the same time, floods displaced more people, but also paused the war.
 In October 2024, The RSF’s use of terror tactics in Gezira State resembles the tactics they previously have used in Darfur.
 At the same time, RSF burned 17 villages in Dar Zaghawa of North Darfur State, according to satellite imagery.

 Source: AJE 14.11.24 Watch the video here

-UNHCR speaks of more than 11,6 million displaced persons, as of November 11, 2024, and the Norwegian and the Danish Refugee Councils are speaking of “historic propotions” of a starvation crisis which is going on at the present moment.
+UNHCR speaks of more than 11,6 million displaced persons, as of November 11, 2024, and the Norwegian and the Danish Refugee Councils are speaking of “historic proportions” of a starvation crisis which is going on at the present moment.

 More Info: